 How to Turn On or Off Microsoft Defender Firewall in Windows 11

-Microsoft Defender Firewall is a built-in security feature that monitors network traffic, blocking unauthorized access and preventing malicious software from reaching your computer.
+Microsoft Defender Firewall is a built-in security feature.
+It watches over network traffic, blocking unwanted access and stopping malicious software from getting onto your computer.

-Knowing how to toggle it is essential for troubleshooting network issues or when installing specific software that requires temporary firewall adjustments.
+Knowing how to toggle it is essential for troubleshooting network issues.
+It’s also helpful when installing specific software that needs temporary firewall adjustments.
 For instance, Windows 11 uses this firewall by default to protect against threats.

-This guide shows you the straightforward steps to disable or re-enable your firewall in just a few clicks.
+This guide shows you the steps to disable or re-enable your firewall in a few clicks.

 Open Windows Security, navigate to Firewall & network protection, select your network type, and toggle Microsoft Defender Firewall on or off.
 Alternatively, use Control Panel, Command Prompt, or PowerShell for adjustments.